felixlopz/hubrise-test-task/content/developers/en/integration.md

 ### Handling Images

 When uploading product images to HubRise (for example, if you export your catalog), remember that the size limit is 1 Mb.
 Your integration should prevent or at least warn users when they try to upload big images (more than 1000px high or wide).
-Doing so only slows down catalog import/export, without any real benefit, since third party websites and tools generally scale down images anyway.
+Large images only slow down catalog import/export, without any real benefit, since third party websites and tools generally scale down images anyway.

 An app using images should always perform image scaling, rather than relying on other apps to send images with reasonable size.